Heid E. Erdrich at Western Oregon University

 The event is free and open to the public.
 Refreshments will be served.

-An Ojibwe writer, editor and activist enrolled at Turtle Mountain in North Dakota, Heid Erdrich is the author of several poetry collections, including Little Big Bully, which won the National Poetry Series award and the Bobbitt Prize from The Library of Congress, Cell Traffic, National Monuments, The Mother’s Tongue and her latest, Verb Animate: Poetry and Prose from Collaborative Acts.
+An Ojibwe writer, editor and activist enrolled at Turtle Mountain in North Dakota, Heid E. Erdrich is the author of seven poetry collections, including Little Big Bully, which won the National Poetry Series award and the Bobbitt Prize from The Library of Congress.
+Her latest 2024 collection, Verb Animate: Poetry and Prose from Collaborative Acts, features art by Jonathan Thunder.
 She edited the American Book Award-winning New Poets of Native Nations and, along with Winona LaDuke, Sister Nations: Native American Women and Community.
-A culinary enthusiast, Heid Erdrich is also the author of Original Local: Indigenous Foods, Stories, and Recipes from the Upper Midwest.
+A culinary enthusiast, Heid E. Erdrich is also the author of Original Local: Indigenous Foods, Stories, and Recipes from the Upper Midwest.

 Professor Erdrich has received two Minnesota Book Awards and has served as the Minneapolis Poet Laureate.